aarnasi/Bitcoin-rate-analyser/README.md

 # Bitcoin-rate-analyser
 Application to fectch current Bitcoin rate for a currenc and minimum and maxminum Bitcoin rate for a currency over a period of time.

+User is promoted to enter teh currency code for which the Bitcoin rate is expected.

+Sample output:

+Welcome to Bitcoin Rate Application.
+Please enter the currency code.... inr
-Bitcoin rate analyser application.
+Bitcoin rate information for 'inr' currency:
+ Current rate: 1908541.4269
+ Minimum rate in the last 120 days : 1509187.4544
+ Maximum rate in the last 120 days : 3192475.6358
+Do you want to continue? (y/n) n
+Bitcoin Rate Application closed

+Steps to run the application using an IDE:

+ 1. Import the project in any of the java supported IDEs
+ 2. Run Main.java

 Useful command to build, test and run Bitcoin rate analyser in linux terminal:

-./gradlew test
+1. ./gradlew test

 Steps to build the application:

-./gradlew build
+1. ./gradlew build

 Steps to build and run the application in local:

 Build:

-./gradlew build
+1. ./gradlew build

-./gradlew jar
+2. ./gradlew jar

 Run:

-java -jar build/libs/bitcoin_fetcher-1.0-SNAPSHOT.jar.jar
+3. java -jar build/libs/bitcoin_fetcher-1.0-SNAPSHOT.jar.jar

 Steps to build and run docker image:

+Build:

-Build: sudo docker build . -t bitcoin-rate-fetcher
+1. sudo docker build . -t bitcoin-rate-fetcher

+Run:

-Run: sudo docker run -it bitcoin-rate-fetcher:latest
+2. sudo docker run -it bitcoin-rate-fetcher:latest

 Dockerhub link: https://hub.docker.com/r/nitin8717/bitcoin/tags